Great Rates! Monthly Payments Available

 What you should know about classic car policies

 Your classic car policy will include provisions found in standard auto insurance policies, notably property damage and bodily injury liability coverage.
 But there are some differences, as well:

 Your car's value – Because each car's condition is unique, there is no set "book value" for specific makes and models.
 The first step in insuring your classic car is for you and your insurer to reach an agreement on the value of the vehicle.
 This value will be specified in your policy and your car will be covered up to that value without depreciation.

 Note that, unlike everyday vehicles that depreciate over time as you add miles to them, classic cars may gain value.
 Make sure you adjust your coverage as the value of your auto appreciates.

 Specialized repair or restoration – Your policy should you the flexibility to bring your vintage Mercedes, Ferrari or Corvette to a specialist—even if the rates may be twice, or three times, the cost of a typical car repair at a traditional auto body shop.

 Special towing and spare parts – Coverage for towing is commensurate with the special demands of transporting a classic car.
 Spare parts coverage, too, needs to be aligned with the cost of replacing valuable and perhaps hard-to-find vehicle components, such as wheels, transmissions, and engine parts.

 Let Better Buyer Insurance, LLC. help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
-For our neighbors considering Classic Car Insurance in Gilbert, Mesa & Chandler, AZ. please consider calling, or sending us an online quote request!
+For our neighbors considering Classic Car Insurance in Gilbert, Maricopa County, Mesa & Chandler, AZ. please consider calling, or sending us an online quote request!